gibranfsh/chatbot-study-case-telkom/README.md

 ## Features Implemented

-- Real-time chatbot interface using llama3 (8b) model.
+- Real-time chatbot using llama3 (8b) model.
 - Conversation and message history.
 - Message recommendations to start a conversation.
 - User-friendly interface with a clean and responsive design.